The Milky Way rises over Grand Teton National Park

 Remember, there are only two ways to capture more light: a longer Shutter Speed or a wider Aperture.
 We want to gather as much light as possible through Shutter Speed and Aperture so the camera doesn't have to amplify the signal as much.
 This amplification normally causes the image to become more grainy.
 Since we can only shoot for a certain length of time (before the stars become blurred), we are limited by the Shutter Speed.
 The lens aperture only opens up so wide.
 Most Wide Angle lenses are limited to f/2.8, although some can open up to f/1.8 or even f/1.4.

 It is generally better to use a higher ISO in-camera, as increasing the Exposure in Post-Processing tends to ruin image quality.
 Oddly enough, some cameras are ISO Invariant.
 This means you can use any ISO and brighten the photo in Post-Processing without any loss in image quality.
+Note, this only applies when shooting in RAW.
 Read my blog post on ISO Invariance to learn more.
-To understand how to use an ISO Invariant camera to it's fullest potential, check out this article by Daniel Laan.
+To understand how to use an ISO Invariant camera to its fullest potential, check out this article by Daniel Laan.

 The only way to reduce noise / grain in your images is to capture more light.
 That means a longer shutter speed or wider aperture.
 Increasing the ISO does not capture any more light!
 Watch the video below for more information, as well as some tips to reduce noise in Adobe Camera RAW and Photoshop.

 When photographing faint stars, it's imperative to use the widest Aperture possible.
 Ideally you have a lens that opens up to at least f/2.8.
 If not, you should seriously consider buying a new lens for astrophotography.
-There are only 2 ways to increase the amount of light: a longer Shutter Speed and/or a wider Aperture.
 Remember, a f/2 lens can get double the amount of light of a f/2.8 lens.
 A f/1.4 lens can get four times the amount of light of a f/2.8 lens!
 That's a huge difference!

 If you use a wide-open aperture, like f/1.4, you will likely notice vignette in the corners and significant coma.
 If you stop-down to f/2 or f/2.8 these problems tend to disappear.
 This is another advantage to buying a lens that can open up to f/1.4 or f/1.8.
 For example, you have the Nikon 14-24mm (an f/2.8 lens) and you stop down to f/4.
 The vignette will be reduced, but you would now be getting half the amount of light.
 Not good for Milky Way photography.
 If the starting point is f/1.4 though, you can stop down to f/2.8 and still capture a lot of light and not have to deal with heavy vignette or bad coma.

 When I am photographing the Milky Way, I want to have as neutral a White Balance as possible.
+With that being said, most of my Milky Way images tend to have a blue or purple tint.
 Light Pollution, Air Glow, and environmental conditions can all change the colors in the night sky.

-I normally set my White Balance between 3000-4000 K for the best results.
+I normally set my White Balance around ~ 4000 K for the best results.
 This tends to make the sky more blue / grey / green.
 Most of the photos in this tutorial were taken in that White Balance range.

 To get realistic colors, use the preset 'Daylight' White Balance.
 Read Roger Clark's blog post on Night Sky Colors for more information.
 The image below was taken on a dark night in the Great Sand Dunes of Colorado.
 This photo is a (roughly) accurate representation of the true night sky colors.
 The green color is called Air Glow, which is similar to the aurora.
 The predominate yellow color is because most stars in the night sky are yellow/orange/red.